tflynn615/Tweet_Stock_Analysis/README.md

 ## Technology

   ### Data Cleaning and Analysis
-  Excel csvs will be used to import the data and Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis and manipulation will be completed using Python before the data is imported to our PostgresSQL database.
+  Excel csvs from Kaggle will be used to import the data for tweet data, and Yahoo Finance for stock data. `Pandas` was to clean the data and perform an exploratory analysis.
+Further analysis and manipulation was completed using Python before the data was imported to our PostgresSQL database and connected to our machine learning model.

   ### Database Storage
   The database utilized was PostgresSQL with pgadmin 4.
 Data collected from Kaggle and Yahoo Finance were cleaned during the pre-processing stages with `pandas` and brought into our environment.
 5 Ticker tables were brought into our database, 1 for each ticker, and further consolidated to form our master table data.
 Postgres database was then connected our our machine learning ipynb file for further analysis for prediction and accuracy.

   ### Machine Learning
   SciKitLearn and Tensorflow is the ML library utilized.
-Depending on what the data looks like after cleaning we will decide between a classification or a regression model.
-Machine Learning model diagram will be updated upon further discovery throughout the process.
+Machine Learning models utilized were `Linear Regression`, `Logistic Regression`, and `Artifical Neural Network`.

   ### Dashboard